 Osteopathic Physicians, VA Policy, and Medical Cannabis: What 2025 Proposals Could Mean for Veterans

-Education only.
-Not medical or legal advice.
-If you’re in crisis, call 988 (Veterans: press 1) or 911.
 BLUF (Bottom Line Up Front) Current VA policy: VA clinicians can talk with you about cannabis use and document it in your record.
 Your care will not be denied because of cannabis use.
-What VA providers cannot […]
+What VA providers cannot do under current rules is prescribe cannabis or fill out state certification paperwork (VHA Directive 1315; VA public […]

 Federal Cannabis Policy & Veterans (2025): Access, Rules, and What Could Change

-Education only.
-Not medical or legal advice.
-If you’re in crisis, call 988 (Veterans: press 1) or 911.
 BLUF (Bottom Line Up Front) Here’s where things stand today: VA clinicians can talk with Veterans about cannabis use and record it in the medical chart.
 Importantly, care is not denied if a Veteran uses cannabis.
-That […]
+That said, VA clinicians currently do not prescribe cannabis or complete state certification forms under existing policy (VHA Directive […]

 Veterans and Caregivers: Osteopathic Cannabis Care